1. Homepage

 SCFI Monthly Report – February 2023

 Scandinavian Credit Fund I AB (publ) reports a NAV rate for February of 100.45.
 That's an increase of 0.28 %.
-The fund has had no new lending during February, however, three lifts have been carried out on already granted credits corresponding to approximately SEK 18 million.
+The fund has not had any new lending during February, however, three lifts have been carried out on already granted credits corresponding to approximately SEK 18 million.

 During February, the fund received the payment, as expected, from Indiska Magasinet AB's bankruptcy estate of SEK 20 million.
 The process of collecting the remaining claim is ongoing.